 Neoliberal reforms, a changing workforce, and a dramatic economic downturn in the late 1990s led to a mass overthrow of rightwing incumbents and the ascendency of the left.

-The civil war in the DRC is one of the biggest headaches of the international community.
+The civil war in the DRC is a major problem.
 Historical and sociological approaches help explain the persistence and character of the on-going violence.